 7. Shop at Temple Street Night Market

 The Temple Street Night Market is the largest market in Hong Kong.
-Located in the Kowloon neighborhood, one block from the Jordan metro station, this busy market starts every evening at 6:00pm but really picks up at around 9:00pm.
-You’ll find anything and everything at this market including delicious street stall food, classic Chinese souvenirs, knockoff clothes and purses, electronics, and much more!
+Located in the Kowloon neighborhood, one block from the Jordan metro station, this busy market starts every evening at 6 pm but really picks up at around 9 pm.
+You’ll find anything and everything at this market, including delicious street stall food, classic Chinese souvenirs, knockoff clothes and purses, electronics, and much more!

 8. Hike the Dragon’s Back